Canadian Health Network

 Whats the difference between a counselor and therapist

 A Counsellor Calgary is an advisor for bringing behavioral changes in the patient, based on present health and psychological conditions.
 A therapist focuses on probing into the depths of the patient’s psychological disorder.
 He considers the influence of events, people, circumstances, addictions, and other external elements on the individual’s behavior and internal psychological status.

-A counselor may not provide the list of do’s and don’ts to the patient in an explicit manner.
+A counselling calgary firm may not provide the list of do’s and don’ts to the patient in an explicit manner.
 He lets the patients express their emotions and anxiety without any bias.
 He lists out the probable situations and conditions which could cause/ accelerate the psychological impact, negative reaction, and other damages in the patient.
 Then he suggests a solution based on the patient’s physical and psychological conditions.
 His suggestions are mostly based on the present situations and events.

 A therapist starts from the distant past which the patient can visualize.
 Besides offering advice, he also recommends and gives the required treatments.
 They could be in the form of pills, liquids, massage, or other forms of therapy.
 His aim is to eliminate the roots causes of physical, emotional and psychological disorder, insanity and instability from the patient.
 The duration and intensity of involvement is more than a Christian counsellor calgary .

 Analyzing a problem from Calgary counsellors perspective is always external.
 His personal involvement with the patient is limited.
 He looks at the problem from a neutral point as an observer.
 Most of his suggestions are generic.
 If two patients have the same problem, his suggestion will be same for both of them.
 The implementation of suggestion is up to the patient.